Kunduz hospital airstrike: U.S. internal investigation, apology, and reparations

 Eleven days after the attack, MSF said an American tank forcibly entered the hospital: "Their unannounced and forced entry damaged property, destroyed potential evidence and caused stress and fear."
 The tank smashed the gate of the hospital complex.
-The MSF executives who happened to be in the hospital at the time were told that the tank was carrying a US-Nato-Afghan team investigating the attack.
+The MSF executives who happened to be in the hospital at the time were told that the tank was carrying a US-NATO-Afghan team investigating the attack.
 A US captain claimed they were unaware of any remaining MSF staff at the site and were in the process of doing damage assessment.

 On 25 November 2015, General John F. Campbell, the American commander in Afghanistan, spoke about the results of their internal investigation and described the incident as "the direct result of avoidable human error, compounded by process and equipment failures."
-Campbell said that the internal investigation had showed that the AC-130 gunship crew misidentified the clinic as a nearby Taliban-controlled government building.
+Campbell said that the internal investigation had shown that the AC-130 gunship crew misidentified the clinic as a nearby Taliban-controlled government building.
 The American gunship had identified the building based on a visual description from Afghan troops, and did not consult their no-strike list, which included the coordinates of the hospital as provided by MSF.
 Campbell said electronic equipment malfunctions on the gunship prevented it from accessing email and images, while a navigation error meant its targeting equipment also misidentified the target buildings.
 The internal report states the aircraft fired 211 shells at the building in 29 minutes, before American commanders realized the mistake and ordered the attack to stop.
 The report found that the MSF facility "did not have an internationally-recognized symbol to identify it as a medical facility,".
 This finding was contested by Joe Goldstein stating that the facility had a MSF symbol on it.
 According to the report, 12 minutes into the operation, the US military was contacted by MSF, but the faulty electronics on the plane prevented the message from getting through until the attack was over.

 A final report by the Pentagon, released 29 April 2016, reaffirmed the incident as an accident, and said it thus did not amount to a war crime.
 Sixteen members of the U.S. military were disciplined as a result of the investigation, though none were criminally charged.
 Twelve personnel involved in the strike were punished with "suspension and removal from command, letters of reprimand, formal counselling and extensive retraining".
 The U.S. government said that more than 170 condolence payments had been made, $3,000 for wounded people and $6,000 for dead, and $5.7 million was set aside for the hospital's reconstruction.